Wednesday, May 4, 2011

 I will suggest that if, like me, you have relatively small hands, the smaller F-6 model is slightly more comfortable and easier to use for most work.
 I have both and use the F-6 for heavy duty end of the year pruning and the F-2 throughout the summer for average pruning jobs.
 If you only want one of these little gems, this smaller one will do everything the larger one does, but with a bit more effort.

-Nothing Compares!5
+Nothing Compares!

 When I cleaned out my garage, I found at least 5 or 6 rusty pruners.
 I cleaned them up and started using them again.
 I realized I had let them get lost and rusty because they were all horrible.
 These are different.
 They're unbelievably sharp and effortless to use.
 I adore them and I'm very pleased to see that the parts can be replaced as needed.
 I'm considering replacing my lopper with Felcos.
 I held off buying these because of the cost, but they're well worth it and I take better care of them than my other pruners.
 Don't be fooled by the lookalike brands.
 I have a pair of those that cost half the price and they're barely better than a $6 pair from the depot.
 I have average female hands and Felco #6 is comfortable to use and hold.
 I was thrilled that Amazon had these in stock at a good price.

-excellent for small hands5
+excellent for small hands

 I have small to med hands and this pruner is the best I have ever used I think I will have to buy another for my wife so she doesnt steal mine.